• Skip to primary navigation

 4. You can also use this recipe to make gluten free chicken tenders and nuggets too!!

-Comfort foods like these rarely happen in the gluten free realm, or if they do, they are not very good.
+Comfort foods like these rarely happen in the gluten-free realm; if they do, they are not very good.
 (Looking at this photo of gluten free fried chicken is really making me hungry!)

 Ingredient Notes:

-• Chicken - You can use any cuts of chicken for this recipe, bone-in or boneless.
+• Chicken – You can use bone-in or boneless chicken cut for this recipe.

-• Buttermilk - This adds flavor and juiciness.
-If you don't have buttermilk on hand, you can mix 1 cup of milk with one tablespoon of lemon juice to make it.
+• Buttermilk – This adds flavor and juiciness.
+If you don’t have buttermilk, mix 1 cup of milk with one tablespoon of lemon juice.

 • Cayenne - This adds a hint of spice; it is optional.